 Fundbox also offers invoice factoring, which allows you to borrow against invoices due within the next 90 days.
 To qualify for a line of credit, you must have a business checking account and revenue of at least $50,000.

 BlueVine is an online lender that specializes invoice factoring and lines of credit for small businesses.
 It provides fast cash in as little as 12 to 24 hours.
 BlueVine lines of credit provide borrowers with up to $150,000.
-Repayments terms run from six to 12 months and loan APRs are between 15% and 78%.
+Repayments terms run from six to 12 months and fixed rates start as low as 4.80%.

 Invoice factoring also provides borrowers with up to $5 million and an APR of between 15% and 68%.
 Invoice factoring allows you to essentially borrow against the value of invoices you’re expecting to collect in the next 90 days.
 It’s easy to qualify for financing from BlueVine – you’ll be considered even if your personal credit is below 600.